 The Memorial Garden is designed to provide a space for the interment of ashes of deceased members of the First-Centenary United Methodist Church family.
 In the past, cemeteries were often located on church grounds; it is appropriate that a space of beauty and tranquility be provided for those who prefer burial in the church garden.
 The garden serves as a place for rest, meditation, and prayer.

 First-Centenary should be notified as soon as possible when a death occurs.
 The funeral home should also be notified, so that arrangements for cremation may be made.
 The church will furnish an urn and a suitable covering, approved by the Garden Mission, for use during the service.
 The burial service may be held in the church, followed by a procession to the Memorial Garden for the committal of the ashes.

 The Garden Mission is responsible for the administration of the garden and for its maintenance.
 The Mission will assign plots based on a grid with numbered spaces.
 Spaces will be assigned in numerical order at the time of death.
 Remains will be placed consecutively; no particular place may be reserved.
-A second option is for burial in a communal plot in which ashes are co-mingled.

 The name of each person whose ashes are committed in the garden will be inscribed on an individual bronze name plate, along with the year of birth and of death.
 This plate will be attached to the large, permanent memorial plaque located on the garden wall.
 The names will be listed in chronological order by date of death.